github/branch-deploy/docs/usage.md

 - `.lock --info` - Displays info about the current deployment lock if one exists
 - `.wcid` - An alias for `.lock --info`, it means "where can I deploy"

+> Note: A deployment lock blocks deploys for all environments. **sticky** locks will also persist until someone removes them with `.unlock`

 ## Deployment Rollbacks 🔙

 If something goes wrong and you need to redeploy the main/master/base branch of your repository, you can use the following set of commands: